kailash-manasarovar/statement/docs/timeline/2024/march.md

 ![hier encore threatening chat](../../content/images/threats/hier-4.png)

-- I believe this account, like many others, is manned by either Hazel or Sandra Smith together with Dominic and Carmen Cano by delegation.
+- I believe this account, like many others, is manned by either Hazel or Sandra Smith together with Domingo and Carmen Cano by delegation.
 - The reason I say that is because the English is extremely fluent, very vernacular for some messages, and then not at all.

 ### Ana account